Ptujec/LaunchBar/Todoist-Inbox/README.md

 <img src="01.png" width="600"/>

 ## Why?
-Todoist has its own [qick add function](https://todoist.com/help/articles/task-quick-add).
-And it’s really really good.
-So what’s the benefit of a LaunchBar action that is adding things to your inbox?
+Todoist has its own [quick add function](https://todoist.com/help/articles/task-quick-add).
+And it’s really really good!
+So what’s the benefit of a LaunchBar action?

 If you don't mind remembering global shortcuts, there really is not much of a good reason.
-Even if you do, you could do, what I did for a long time.

-For a long time, I would use a custom action to either simulate pressing the global shortcut or lately launching "todoist://addtask".
+Even if you do mind, you could do, what I did for a long time.
+For a long time, I would use a custom action to either simulate pressing the global shortcut or lately launching it with the URI scheme "todoist://addtask".

 The were only a few minor things bugging me with when using my old action: